oberdiek/latex-tds/README.rst

   $ unzip latex-tds -d /some/where/texmf

-Instead of the universe ZIP files single modules can be selected.
+Instead of the universe ZIP file single modules can be selected.

 Important to remember, point your unpack process right in the root directory of your TDS tree.
 The directory structure